Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Astrophotography has a special appeal: the night sky offers fascinating subjects that can be captured in stunning images with the right equipment.
 But which cameras, Lenses accessories are best for beginners?
-In this post, I’ll share recommendations for different price ranges—from budget setups to semi-professional gear.
+In this post, I’ll share recommendations for various price ranges—from budget setups to semi-professional gear.

-Note: The prices quoted mainly refer to used goods and may vary depending on availability.
-Furthermore, the budget does not include the cost of astro modification, which amounts to approximately $300–$450 depending on the camera, provider, or DIY option.
+Note: The prices listed are primarily for used items and may vary depending on availability.
+Additionally, the budget does not include the cost of an astro modification—these range from approximately €25 to €400, depending on the camera, supplier, or whether you do it yourself.

-Budget setup (approx. $500)
+Budget Setup (approx. €500)

 Camera: Sony a6000 (€200–250)